Adding controls to Google Tag Manager

 Tip 9 - Restrict GTM tags

-This says we don't allow GTM to usde the following:
+This says we don't allow GTM to use the following:

-- html - Custom HTML - which can be used to inject inline <script> tags
+html- Don't allow Custom HTML - which can be used to inject inline

 And a good thing about this is that these restrictions are set on the page - it is not a setting inside GTM, so it's not something that can be reversed, unless you have access to edit the GTM loading code on the page.
 And of course if you don't trust those that have access to edit the page, then all of this GTM lock down is pointless anyway :-)